kylegordy/kylegordydesign.com/contact.md

 ---
 layout: contact
-title: Let’s talk!
 permalink: /contact/
 body-class: contact
+title: contact
+headline: Let’s talk!
 ---

-I’m **currently available** to take on both design and development projects.
-I’m happy being a one-man show or working alongside your team.
-I have experience and enjoy doing both.

-If you'd like to just talk shop, that's cool too.
-I love meeting new people, so please don't be shy!
+I’m **currently available** to take on new projects.
+I'm happy to work alone or alongside your team.
+Don't have a project?
+We can still talk shop.
+I love meeting new people, so don't be shy!